TL;DR

 Without Income Protection: Dave’s income immediately drops to zero.
 The family’s £10,000 in savings is quickly eaten up by the mortgage, food bills, and van finance.
 After three months, the pressure is immense.
 He considers returning to work too early, risking further injury.

 With Income Protection: Five years earlier, Dave took out a policy with a 13-week deferred period.
-After his waiting period ends, his policy starts paying him £2,500 per month, tax-free.
+After his waiting period ends, his policy starts paying him £2,500 per month, potentially tax-efficient.
 This covers the mortgage and essential bills, relieving the financial stress.
 He can afford to follow his doctor's advice and recover fully before safely returning to work.

 How Income Protection Works: A Deep Dive into the Key Features